EENI Global Business School

 Doctorate: European Business, World Trade.

-Professional Doctorate in International Business (DIB).
-Online Education
+Doctorate in International Business (DIB) Online

 Masters: International Business, Foreign Trade.

-Masters in International Business and Foreign Trade (MIB) - Online Education
+Masters in International Business and Foreign Trade (MIB)

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study Master Doctorate in International Business in Spanish Comisión Económica para Europa (CEPE) Study, Course Master Doctorate in International Business in French Commission économique pour l’Europe Masters Foreign Trade in Portuguese Comissão Económica para a Europa (UNECE).
+Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish Comisión Económica para Europa (CEPE) Study Doctorate in International Business in French Commission économique pour l’Europe Masters Foreign Trade in Portuguese Comissão Económica para a Europa (UNECE).

-1. Credits of the Subject “United Nations Economic Commission for Europe”: 1 ECTS Credits;
+1. Credits of the Subject “United Nations Economic Commission for Europe”: 1 ECTS Credits

-2. Duration: one week.
+2. Duration: one week

 Economic Commission for Europe (UNECE).